codepath/android_guides/Common-Navigation-Paradigms.md

 ### Swiping Views

 Check out the [[ViewPager with FragmentPagerAdapter]] cliffnotes for more details of how to add swipe-able views as a form of navigation.
+We can use a [[tab indicator|Sliding-Tabs-with-PagerSlidingTabStrip]] to display tabs on top of a swiping view.

 ### Navigation Drawer